cmarielorber/Daily-Scheduler/README.md

 ## Description
-Refactoring weeek.
+Refactoring week.
 This week we were to instruct a daily calendar app which allows it's user to save events for each hour of a work day.
 CSS was powered by jQuery and moment library was imported for date/time.
 I also added a ClearDay button which refreshes the event details.
 Although I am still trying to understand where it all goes and the why, and the differences between jQuery and Vanilla JS...it's functional.